 Organica Water offers a sustainable wastewater treatment solution housed in an odorless, aesthetically-pleasing installation integrated into its surroundings.
 Essentially, the facility looks and smells like a botanical garden, efficiently treating wastewater onsite within the same community where people live and work.
 These enclosed facilities are temperature controlled and have the ability to be placed anywhere, from bustling cities in China and industrial parks in the Philippines, to corporation campuses and serene countryside landscapes.

 The Organica Water facility succeeds in transforming an enlightened philosophy into actual, everyday benefits within the urban environment, demonstrating that a wastewater treatment plant can in fact be a good neighbor to the surrounding community.
 Organica facilities can be built to cover a wide range of hydraulic capacities, meeting the needs of almost every environment.
 They have the ability to be placed in open and tropical climates, as well offering the look of a shading structure.
 The plants in an Organica facility are locally chosen and well maintained within the structure.

-Reclaimed water produced by the Organica facility is suitable for non-potable purposes, commonly used in cooling towers or irrigation.
-Utilizing reclaimed water for these purposes, the community can save almost US$630,000 on potable water in the first year alone.
+Reclaimed water produced by the Organica Water facility is suitable for non-potable purposes, commonly used in cooling towers or irrigation.
+By utilizing reclaimed water for these purposes, a community can save significantly on potable water in the first year alone.
 As water supply rates in the city follow the general trend across the country and continue to increase, these savings will only continue to grow in following years.
 This reuse also reduces burden on local water supply from aquifers or surface supplies, providing independence from droughts and other local weather impacts.